 Summerville is a medium-sized town located in the state of South Carolina.
 With a population of 48,848 people and 20 constituent neighborhoods, Summerville is the seventh largest community in South Carolina.

 Summerville real estate is some of the most expensive in South Carolina, although Summerville house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Summerville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Summerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Summerville is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Summerville who work in sales jobs (12.76%), office and administrative support (12.42%), and management occupations (11.57%).